RareSkills/blog/uniswap-v2-swap-function/uniswap-v2-swap-function.md

 Specifically, the 0.3% fee applies to the size of our trade, not the size of the pool.
 It only applies to the tokens that go in, not on the tokens that go out.
 Some examples:

 -   Suppose we put in 1000 of token0 and remove 1000 of token1.
 We would need to pay a fee of 3 on token0 and no fee on token1.

 -   Suppose we borrow 1000 of token0 and do not borrow token1.
 We are going to have to put 1000 of token0 back in, and we will have to pay a 0.3% fee on that — 3 of token0.

 Observe that if we flash borrow one of the tokens, it results in the same fee as swapping that token for the same amount.
 You pay fees on tokens in, not on tokens out.
 But if you don’t put tokens in, there is no way for you to borrow or swap.

 Remember, reserve0 and reserve1 represent the old balances, and balance0 and balance1 represent the updated balances.

-With that in mind, let’s write the code below should be self-explanatory.
+With that in mind, the code below should be self-explanatory.
 The multiplying by 1000 and 3 is to simply accomplish “fractional” multiplication since it cancels out in the end.

 ![An image of fractional multiplication](https://static.wixstatic.com/media/935a00_2f3123e5591b44359ad9eb70393e71e6~mv2.png/v1/fill/w_740,h_47,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_2f3123e5591b44359ad9eb70393e71e6~mv2.png)